python/cpython/Doc/library/devmode.rst

   ``True``.

-The Python Development Mode does not enable the :mod:`tracemalloc` module by default, because the overhead (performance and memory) would be too large.
+The Python Development Mode does not enable the :mod:`tracemalloc` module by default, because the overhead cost (to performance and memory) would be too large.
 Enabling the :mod:`tracemalloc` module provides additional information on the origin of some errors.
 For example, :exc:`ResourceWarning` logs the traceback where the resource was allocated, and a buffer overflow error logs the traceback where the memory block was allocated.

-The Pyhon Development Mode does not prevent the :option:`-O` command line option to remove :keyword:`assert` statements nor to set :const:`__debug__` to ``False``.
+The Python Development Mode does not prevent the :option:`-O` command line option to remove :keyword:`assert` statements nor to set :const:`__debug__` to ``False``.

 .. versionchanged:: 3.8